 The Department supports women through all stages of life and works collaboratively with specialists in cardiovascular medicine, orthopedics, arthritis and neurology – to name a few – to provide comprehensive care.

 Obstetrics – At our Mary Horrigan Connors Center for Women’s Health, we provide the utmost in patient- and family-focused care and deliver more babies than any other hospital in the region.
-We provide care for all pregnant patients and specialize in high-risk pregnancies.
+We provide care for all pregnant patients and specialize in high-risk pregnancies and multiple pregnancies.
 We also provide lifesaving prenatal treatment for fetal disease and conditions, and have been leaders in many of today’s most advanced in utero procedures and fetal monitoring techniques.
 We are specially equipped to care for infants as young as 23 weeks gestational age and our state-of-the-art facility and equipment allows our Newborn Intensive Care Unit (NICU) to be the largest in Massachusetts.

 Patient- and Family-focused Care